AlessandroTesi8/Quantum_Transformers_Alessandro_Tesi/README.md

 - **`README.md`**: This file provides an overview of the project, its objectives, and its structure.
 - **`requirements.txt`**: Lists the dependencies and libraries required to run the notebooks and scripts in this project.
 - **`LICENSE`**: Contains the licensing information for the project.

+## Contact

+If you have any questions, feel free to email me at tesi.alessandro88 in gmail